Games Like Hollow Knight for When Hallownest Isn't Enough

 For the Atmosphere

 Ender Lilies captures Hollow Knight's melancholy better than any other game.
 You play as a small, vulnerable child in a ruined kingdom, purifying corrupted knights who become your abilities.
 The watercolor art direction and somber soundtrack create an emotional tone that lingers long after you finish.
+Its sequel, Ender Magnolia: Bloom in the Mist, refines the soul-recruiting combat system — you assign the spirits of defeated enemies to buttons, giving fights a distinctive, customizable flavor — and it's every bit as gorgeous and mournful as the original.

 Axiom Verge 2 trades the first game's alien horror for a more contemplative sci-fi exploration experience.
-The parallel dimension mechanic โ shifting between the overworld and a glitchy alternate reality โ is the kind of spatial puzzle that Hollow Knight's dream sequences hinted at.
+The parallel dimension mechanic — shifting between the overworld and a glitchy alternate reality — is the kind of spatial puzzle that Hollow Knight's dream sequences hinted at.

 Sundered has hand-drawn animation that's visually stunning and a corruption system that forces you to choose between your humanity and power.
 Thunder Lotus made something that feels like playing through a dark mythology.